Catalogue: Adult Program

 3. have a GPA of 3.5 or above.

-Letters inviting eligible students to join the honor society are issued once a year, in March.
+Letters inviting eligible students to join the honor society are issued once a year, in the spring term.